libp2p/specs/autonat/README.md

 successfully, it sends a `DialResponse` with the `ResponseStatus` `OK`.
 It SHOULD include the address it successfully dialed in its response.

+If the receiver elects not to dial any addresses from the message - for example because they are invalid, because they resolve to the same host as the receiver, because they only include private addresses, because it does not support the relevant transports, or because it has no capacity, is sends a `DialResponse` message with the `ResponseStatus` `E_DIAL_REFUSED`.

 The initiator uses the responses obtained from multiple peers to determine its NAT status.
 If more than 3 peers report a successfully dialed address, the node SHOULD assume that it is not located behind a NAT and publicly accessible.
 On